Week 6 — Humane games

 - examples in our own families of where social networks have been detrimental to mental health

-I think this topic is extremely important for both UX designers and game designers alike, and Humane Tech encourages discourse and even provides some guidance on how to go about it.
+I think this topic is extremely important for both UX (user experience) designers and game designers alike, and Humane Tech encourages discourse and even provides some guidance on how to go about it.

 This book has covered a lot of knowledge about being a game designer.
 Combine that knowledge with practice, and you'll develop skills.
 But I don't think knowledge and skills are all that's needed for exemplary game design.
 I think that to do this really well, we must also have values.(Sylvester 2013)